p3t33/networking/README.md

 # Networking
-This is an implementation of a client server communication over TCP. client opens a file connects to a server and sends the content of the file to the server.
+This is an implementation of a client server communication over TCP and UDP. client opens a file connects to a server and sends the content of the file to the server.
 Server opens another file and writes the received information into it.
+As of now server opens 3 ports, each with its own thread and receives and  communicate with 3 clients simultaneously.

-This is a beta version, as of now one client connects to the server, final version will have 3 clients connecting simultaneously.
+This is a beta version, final version will include UDP connectivity.

 ### Next on the Todo list
 - [x] <del> Integrate an epoll </del>
 - [x] <del> Integrate multi threaded communication execution in server</del>
-- [X] <del>Integrate multiple sockets in server.</del>
+- [X] <del> Integrate multiple sockets in server.</del>
-- [ ] implement udp client.
+- [ ] implement UDP client.
-- [ ] implement udp communication on the server.
+- [ ] implement UDO communication on the server.

 ### Getting Started